sql-migrate/poetryextension.com/_posts/1983-12-16-television.markdown

 ---
 layout: post
-title:  "This honey of a studio houses Jennifer Nichols's <b>Extension Method</b> ballet and fitness classes, and is an urban movement boutique for artists and fine poets like us to hold our events."
+title:  "<b>Extension Room</b>.
+This honey of a studio houses Jennifer Nichols's <b>Extension Method</b> ballet and fitness classes, and is an urban movement boutique for artists and fine poets like us to hold our events."
 date:   1983-12-16 01:00:00
 date:   1983-12-16 01:00:00
 excerpt: "Mickey first appeared animated in color in Parade of the Award Nominees in 1932, however the film strip was..."